-All standard Reference 3000 Counter/Working cell cables include fuses in the current carrying leads.
-These fuses protect the instrument from the extremely large currents that can flow through an improperly connected electrochemical energy generation or storage device (including batteries, fuel cells, and capacitors).
-For convenience, the term battery will be used here to refer to all single-cell or stacked electrochemical devices that can source energy.
+All standard Reference 3000 Counter/Working cell cables include fuses in the current-carrying leads.
+These fuses protect the instrument from the extremely large currents that can flow through an improperly connected electrochemical-energy generation or storage device (including batteries, fuel cells, and capacitors).
+For convenience, the term battery is used here to refer to all single-cell or stacked electrochemical devices that can source energy.

-Grounding errors on a battery can be particularly dangerous, since they can result in the battery being shorted through the instrument.
-During the development of the Reference 3000 several prototype instruments, without fuses, were damaged when connected to a Li-Ion battery stack.
+Grounding errors on a battery can be particularly dangerous because they can result in the battery being shorted through the instrument.
+During the development of the Reference 3000, several prototype instruments-without fuses-were damaged when connected to a Li-ion battery stack.

-The fuses in the Reference 3000 Counter/Working cell cable do not protect against a safety hazard.
+Warning: The fuses in the Reference 3000 Counter/Working cell cable do not protect against a safety hazard.
 They are needed to prevent damage to the instrument if it is improperly connected.

 Both the counter electrode lead and the working electrode lead must be fused.
-Two different cell cable fuse arrangement have been built or are planned.
+Two different cell-cable fuse arrangements have been built or are planned.